DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 You can also set the `GroupingPanel` plugin's `allowSorting` option to true to enable sorting data by a grouped column.

-In the following example the Grid functions in the [uncontrolled mode](controlled-and-uncontrolled-modes.md).
-It means that the Grid controls the grouping state internally.
+In the following example the Grid functions are in the [uncontrolled mode](controlled-and-uncontrolled-modes.md).
+This means that the Grid controls the grouping state internally.
 The initial grouping options are specified in the `GroupingState` plugin's `defaultGrouping` property.

 .embedded-demo(grouping/local-grouping-with-ui)